backstrap/di-decorator-js/README.md

 This package provides a very simple, efficient, decorator-based DI/IoC solution for doing constructor injection.
-You simply declare each of your service classes to be "injectable" using the class decorator function `@injectable()`.
+You simply declare each of your service classes to be "injectable" using the class decorator functions `@injectable()` and  `@autoinjectable()`.
-If the service has any dependencies, you list those service classes as arguments to `@injectable()` in the same order as they appear in the constructor.
+If the service has any dependencies, you list those service classes as arguments to the decorator
+(in the same order as they appear in the constructor, if using `@injectable`).
 Then you can start up your application by using the `resolve()` function to get an instance of your top-level service ("application") class on which to make the initial method call.